97-Jeffrey/graphQL-practice/README.md

 `author` and `book`.
 A author have a list of books, a book belongs to a single author.

-### By using GraphQL, querying data from resources become easy
+### By using GraphQL, querying data from resources become easy: